Share this job

 Click below to apply.
 You will be directed to Interfolio to create a free account and begin your application, which requires a CV, cover letter, contact information for three references, and a brief response to a question about diversity.
 In your cover letter, please discuss why you are interested in this position.

 You will be notified by email before your references are contacted.
-Applications will be accepted on a rolling basis with an initial resume review by June 11, 2019 and the position will remain open until filled.
-Please direct any inquiries to Kelly Chacon email@example.com.
+The position is available immediately and will remain open until filled.
+Applications will be considered as they are received.
+Please direct any inquiries to firstname.lastname@example.org.

 Reed College replies to every candidate.
 We will confirm that your application is received, and if you are not selected, we will let you know as soon as possible.